lugnitdgp/FantasyFootball/README.md

 open back-end folder and run Windows Command Prompt or Powershell or terminal window on your OS in the folder.

 `node index.js`

-This code will start the nodemon command to start a self-restarting server in case of changes in it's source code.
+This code will start the node server.

 open the front-end folder and run Windows Command Prompt or Powershell or terminal window (a seperate one without closing the prior one) on your OS in this folder.